SagarDep/Fiery-Kirby/README.md

 ## Features
 With this game, you can:

-* Blast aweful crab enemies to smithereens
+* Blast awful crab enemies to smithereens

 * Have the cutest looking kirby jumping around your screen